globalise-huygens/nlp-semantic-role-labeling/Code/Single-task fine-tuning/README.md

-# Fine-tuning SRL Models on VOC Data
+# Single-task fine-tuning of NERC and SRL

 > This repository contains scripts for fine-tuning transformer models on Semantic Role Labeling (SRL) and Named Entity Recogntion and Classification tasks using annotated `.conllu` files.
 The data is also listed in this repository and is preprocessed for token classification.